9 Best Wispr Flow Alternatives in 2026 (Reviewed)

 Try Voibe Today

-Experience the difference of true local AI dictation.
+Experience privacy-first AI dictation β on-device or zero-retention cloud with open-source models, never stored, sold, or trained on.
 Download it for free and start dictating 3x faster than you can type.